VladDBA/PSBlitz/README.md

     ```PowerShell
     Unblock-File .\PSBlitz.ps1
     ```
-2. Excel needs to be installed for the output to Excel to actually work.
+2. If you want the report to be in Excel format, then the MS OFfice suite needs to be installed on the machine where you're executing PSBlitz, otherwise use the HTML format.
 3. Sufficient permissions to query DMVs, server state, and get database objects' definitions.

 This should be ran from your workstation and not from the instance's host itself (why would you have the MS Word suite installed on a database server anyway?)